Agency for Healthcare Research and Quality (AHRQ), (http://www.ahrq.gov)

 A one-time registration is required for institutions/organizations at both:

-A PD/PI should work with his/her institution/organization to make sure he/she is registered in the NIH eRA Commons.
+PDs/PIs should work with their institutions/organizations to make sure they are registered in the NIH eRA Commons.

 Several additional separate actions are required before an applicant can submit an electronic application, as follows: